OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ```

 ##### Certificate Pinning

+TODO shift everything to the SSL Pinning test case and merge it together. maybe simply make a reference from here.

 Different ways of implementing certificate pinning have been explained in "Testing Custom Certificate Stores and Certificate Pinning".